D0ct0rDave/FuetEngineProjects/README.md

 - Although the engine allows plugin any other image loading library, I've been using FreeImage since the begining of the project.
 It should be found under **$(FuetEngineProjectsDev)/sdks/FreeImage**, and its related files should be located under "Dist" directory inside the FreeImage folder.
 Before compiling any FuetEngine sample / tool or applicaton we should have a binary version of this library, so we'll have to build it.
 To ensure compatibility with the latest FuetEngine development state, a copy of the source code at that moment is provided, so you can build it by yourself.

 - Quick overview.
 Go to the samples directory and open the solution found under build directory.
 Compile and test each sample.

+Im the following weeks I'll be adding all the tools built using FuetEngine and for FuetEngine and eventually a sample complex project.